glycerine/offheap/README.md

 call the malloc/calloc/free functions in the C stdlib.
 Using CGO gives up the save-to-disk instantly feature and creates a portability issue where you have linked against a specific version of the C stdlib.
-However if you are making/destroying alot of tables, the CGO apporach may be faster.
+However if you are making/destroying alot of tables, the CGO approach may be faster.

  See offheap.go for all the interesting code.
 Modify val_t to hold you values, and key_t to contain your keys.
 Current sample code